Remy Ma: Personal life

-Smith married Shamele Mackie, better known as fellow rapper Papoose, in February 2016.
-The couple were initially scheduled to be wed while Smith was incarcerated in 2008, but the wedding was called off after police caught Mackie attempting to smuggle a skeleton key into prison and banned him from visiting her for six months.

-Remy Ma has one child from a previous relationship, as well as three stepchildren with Papoose.
-She gave birth to the couple's first child together, Reminisce Mackenzie, on December 14, 2018.

-Remy Ma and Papoose separated in late 2024, and Papoose filed for divorce in early 2025.
+In the early 2000s, Smith met Shamele Mackie, better known as fellow rapper Papoose, through mutual friend DJ Kay Slay.
+The couple wed over the phone while Smith was incarcerated in 2008, after an in-person wedding was called off due to police catching Mackie attempting to smuggle a skeleton key into prison and banning him from visiting her for six months.
+They later had a televised wedding ceremony, which was featured on Love & Hip Hop: New York in 2016.
+Smith has one child from a previous relationship and was a stepmother to Mackie's three children from previous relationships.
+She gave birth to their first child together, daughter Reminisce Mackenzie, on December 14, 2018.
+Mackie filed for divorce in early 2025, but it has yet to be finalized.